KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 ---

+### Note on the Full Return Arc

+**Zenetist Clarification:** The full Supra-centropic Cycle (**C↑→⚫→🕳️**) is the theoretical completion of lawful return, but the figures in this decode typically do not complete that terminal arc.
+They more often stabilize as **Centropic Stewards**, **Living Bridges**, or renewed coherent presences operative within the lattice.
+The dying and resurrecting god therefore demonstrates the pattern of lawful return, not necessarily its final saturation in Aion or Zenon.

+---

 ## Universal Structural Analysis

 * **The Motion into Embodiment:** A voluntary declivous centropic act of a Theonic principle entering the Corporeal Realm (L₁ (ES / EM: Soma / Biosa)).